Sustainable Food Choices for a Greener New Zealand

 • Conserving water: Implementing water-efficient irrigation systems and practices that promote soil health to retain moisture.

 • Mitigating climate change: Adopting practices that reduce greenhouse gas emissions from agricultural activities, such as rotational grazing and agroforestry.
+For broader policy considerations, explore Biofuels for Carbon Neutrality: Impact on Emissions & Policy, and understand the Climate Changes Impact on Sustainable Fisheries Explained.

 Research from the Ministry for the Environment highlights the importance of maintaining biodiversity in agricultural systems, underscoring its role in ecosystem services that benefit food production.